xai-bjr/XXai/README.md

  # 🌌 GearOrbit - XXai’s Hobby Website

 Welcome to **GearOrbit**, my personal hobby site!
 Here, I share my passions for **Cars, Space, Agents, and Programming**.
 This website is where imagination meets learning, and I love combining facts, stories, and visuals to explore the world in my own way.
-Every section includes images, fun facts, and interesting details about my hobbies.
+Every section includes images, fun facts, and interesting details about my hobbies. i am chan his brother

 ---
 Content